1. Home

 Today, the best uses for sun-tracking solar panel systems include community solar farms, commercial solar projects, and utility power production.

-To learn more about your residential solar options, calculate your savings or contact a Palmetto Solar Advisor today.
+To learn more about your residential solar options, calculate your savings or see how you could save with home energy upgrades by downloading the free Palmetto app.

 See what solar can do for you: